LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

         * With iPhone 16 or 17e, this can take many seconds and sometimes a few minutes
     * When the pod is not connected, neither automatic nor manual commands can be sent to the pod to modify insulin delivery
     * No solution to this issue is known
-    * There is a work-around to keep these pods more connected by issuing a keep-alive message before the 3-minute BLE disconnect; but it uses extra battery for the phone.
+    * There is a work-around to keep these Pods more connected by issuing a keep-alive message before the 3-minute BLE disconnect; but it uses extra battery for the phone.
         * Although it does increase the number of messages to the pod slightly, this is not thought to be a big issue.
 Pods with marginal batteries are as likely to fault without this feature as with the feature.
-        * If you are forced to use an iPhone 16 or 17e with InPlay pods, please read the [Pod Keep Alive Feature](../loop-3/omnipod.md#pod-keep-alive-feature){: target="_blank" } section.
+        * If you are forced to use an iPhone 16 or 17e with InPlay Pods, please read the [Pod Keep Alive Feature](../loop-3/omnipod.md#pod-keep-alive-feature){: target="_blank" } section.
 This used to be found only in a feature branch but as of v3.14.0 is part of the released Loop code

-> DASH pods that advertise a Bluetooth Device name of `TWI Board` and indicate `-SAW` in small print on the paper pod cover are fully compatible with all phones including the iPhone 16 and 17e.
+> DASH Pods that advertise a Bluetooth Device name of `TWI Board` and indicate `-SAW` in small print on the paper pod cover are fully compatible with all phones including the iPhone 16 and 17e.

-> The earliest `Atlas` DASH pods noticed by the OS-AID community were manufactured in Feb 2025.
-Some TWI DASH pods were manufactured in May 2025.
-Later in 2025, `Atlas` DASH pods with July 2025 and later manufacture dates were seen.
+> The earliest `Atlas` DASH Pods noticed by the OS-AID community were manufactured in Feb 2025.
+Some TWI DASH Pods were manufactured in May 2025.
+Later in 2025, `Atlas` DASH Pods with July 2025 and later manufacture dates were seen.

 We have no insight into the deployment plans from Insulet.
 Just pay attention if you have an iPhone 16 or iPhone 17e.
 Otherwise, you won't notice a difference.